mx-psi/fa-scraper/docs/CONTRIBUTING.md

-# How to contribute to `fa-scrapper`
+# How to contribute to `fa-scraper`

-fa-scrapper is free software licensed under GNU GPLv3.
+fa-scraper is free software licensed under GNU GPLv3.
 You are more than welcome to contribute opening Pull Requests to this repo or submitting issues.

 ## Submitting issues